tendermint/tendermint/spec/consensus/reactor/reactor.md

 The **State** layer keeps the state and transition functions described in the [The latest gossip on BFT consensus](https://arxiv.org/abs/1807.0493).

-The **Communication** layer (AKA, Gossip) handles messages received through the P2P layer, triggering updates of peer information and, when conditions are met, of the consensus state.
+The **Communication** layer (AKA, Gossip), keeps state and transition functions related to the gossiping with other nodes.
-The communication layer also reacts to events in the consensus state and, periodically, propagates information on the node's state to its neighbors.
+This layer reacts to messages received through the P2P layer by updating the layer internal state and, when conditions are met, calling into the State.
-It is in this layer that partial synchrony assumptions are combined with P2P primitives to provide Tendermint BFT's liveness guarantees.
+It also handles the broadcasts made by State.
 Exchanges between State and Communication use multiple forms, but we will call them all **Gossip-I** here.